The History of Geothermal Heating & Cooling

 Humans have been using the principles behind geothermal for centuries and the basic technology that powers geothermal heating and cooling systems, or ground source heat pumps, has existed since the late 1940s.

-In fact, Western European and Nordic countries have been converting homes en mass to geothermal heating and cooling since the 1970s.
-In 1980 alone, Germany installed nearly 25,000 geothermal home heating systems, and today one in every five homes in Sweden are warmed by a ground source heat pump.
-In the US, a recent study by the Department of Energy found that as many as 28 million American homeowners would save big on heating and cooling costs if they upgraded to geothermal today.
+Western European and Nordic countries have been converting homes to geothermal since the 1970s.
+In 1980, Germany installed nearly 25,000 systems, and today one in five Swedish homes use ground source heat pumps.For the US, a Department of Energy study found that 28 million homeowners could save significantly by switching to geothermal.

 So if geothermal is the most efficient and often the most cost-effective way to heat homes and the technology has been used for decades, why isn’t it more common?